saucelabs-training/automation-best-practices/README.md

 * Rerun the visual tests with `npm run test:visual`
 * Analyze the results in Screener dashboard

+## How setup CI

+Let's add this code to our CI system.

 ## How to check code coverage

 https://create-react-app.dev/docs/running-tests